 The Transaction Is Authorized

 The first step to processing an eCheck transaction is that the business must obtain the customer’s authorization to take the funds from their account.
-This authorization can happen through the customer filling out an online form, phone conversation, or a signed order form.
+This authorization can happen through the customer filling out a credit card authorization form, phone conversation, or a signed order form.
 Once authorization has been completed, the check information can be passed to the payment processor.

 The Payment Goes Through

 The business can enter the payment information once the payment has been authorized by the customer.
 This includes the customer’s bank routing number.
 The online payment processing software is where this information is entered.
 Recurring payment information will also be included here if this payment has a recurring schedule.
 After the information has been entered into the software, the business will submit it to start the ACH payment process.